geoarrow/geoarrow/format.md

-# GeoArrow: an Arrow-native storage format for vector geometries
+# GeoArrow Memory Layout Specification

-Spatial information can be represented as a collection of discrete objects using points, lines and polygons, i.e. vector data.
+Spatial information can be represented as a collection of discrete objects using points, lines, and polygons (i.e., vector data).
 The [Simple Feature Access](https://www.ogc.org/standards/sfa) standard provides a widely used abstraction, defining a set of geometries: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, GeometryCollection.
 Next